Options for High Schoolers

 College Classes at Your High School

 Juniors and seniors can take college-level classes at their high school that fulfill both high school and college requirements.
 Classes can transfer to a four-year college or prepare you for a career.
 Talk to your guidance counselor to see if your school participates in Dual Enrollment with Reynolds.

 College Classes Online

 Juniors and seniors can complete about a year's worth of college credits online.

 College Classes at Reynolds

-Juniors and seniors can take Reynolds classes online or on any campus.
-Unlike Dual Enrollment, these classes count only toward college credit and may be transferrable.
+Interested in taking a class that your high school doesn’t offer?
+High school juniors and seniors can take Reynolds classes online or on any campus.
+Unlike Dual Enrollment, these classes will count only toward college credit, and may be transferable.
 Follow the Steps for Admission for Concurrent Enrollment.